-Check one: ☐ The assignment was not arbitrarily or unreasonably imposed.
+Check one: not arbitrarily or unreasonably imposed. ☐ The assignment was arbitrarily or unreasonably imposed.
+Reasons for t Reasons for the determination are: Suggested Re (Optional): ·- Neutral Ump ire's Name Faculty Member's Name Neutral Ump ire's Signature Date Decision Issued

-rbitrarily or unreasonably imposed.

-Reasons for Reasons for the determination are:

-1

-Suggested Re

-(Optional)

-Neutral Ump ire's Name Faculty Member's Name

-Neutral Ump oire's Signature Date Decision Issued